Use cases

 The Linaro Automation Appliance is a fully integrated LAVA worker that allows LAVA to run any jobs on your DUT.

 The LAVA worker is fully configured from LMS, the fleet management software.
-You only need to specify the LAVA instance to use and the attached DUT and the Linaro Automation Appliance will be automatically configured in your LAVA server.
+You only need to specify the LAVA instance to use and the attached DUT.
+The Linaro Automation Appliance will be automatically configured to connect to your LAVA server.

 LAVA use case